antadde/covsel/README.md

 # Citation

-To cite *covsel* or acknowledge its use, cite us as follows, substituting the version of *covsel* that you used for “version 1.0”:
+To cite *covsel* or acknowledge its use, cite the package as follows, substituting the version of *covsel* that you used for “version 1.0”:

 \[info hidden for peer review\] et al. 2022.
-Too many candidates: embedded covariate selection procedure for ensemble species distribution modelling. – XXX XXX: XXX (ver.
+Too many candidates: embedded covariate selection procedure for species distribution modelling with the covsel R package. – XXX XXX: XXX (ver.
 1.0).

 # Contact